elec-club-iitb/website/_posts/2016-05-30-path-finder-bot.md

 We tried to correct this error calibrating the duty cycle of the PWM signal to the motors but unfortunately this calibration was dependent on battery voltage- when the battery voltage dropped by half a volt, the bot had to be recalibrated.
 Then we tried adding an IR sensor to the other wheel and add a feedback system for self-calibration, but the Arduino was not fast enough to collect that much data and process it- angular frequencies of the wheels were wrongly calculated and the bot went haywire.
 The proposed workaround was to use stepper motors, but then we never got around to implementing it- this was done in the few days following the endsems and all of us had to go home by that time.

-The error was never great enough to defeat the purpose of the bot- the bot usually reached its target with a tolerance of a few centimeters.
+The error was never great enough to defeat the purpose of the bot - the bot usually reached its target with a tolerance of a few centimeters.
 The error was noticeable only when the battery was heavily drained.